This tool is updated on a daily basis by 10 a.m.

 Suspected Overdose Deaths

-Below is the number of suspected overdose deaths occurring in Butler County, by week, so far in 2019.
+Below is the number of suspected overdose deaths occurring in Butler County, by week, so far in 2020.
 These numbers provided by the Butler County Coroner's Office are preliminary and may change when final death data are reported.
 In 2017, the Butler County Coroner's Office reported 232 overdose deaths.
 In 2018, a total of 164 overdose deaths were reported.
+The preliminary total for 2019 is 160 overdose deaths.
 The year-to-date (YTD) death charts are updated Mondays, on a weekly basis.